Tekken 3: Plot

-Fifteen years after the King of the Iron Fist Tournament 2, Heihachi Mishima has established the Tekken Force: a paramilitary organization dedicated to the protection of the Mishima Zaibatsu.
+15 years after the King of the Iron Fist Tournament 2, Heihachi Mishima has established the Tekken Force: a paramilitary organization dedicated to the protection of the Mishima Zaibatsu.
 Using the company's influence, Heihachi is responsible for many events that have ultimately led to world peace.
-Heihachi learns of a mysterious and malevolent creature, Ogre, which has immortal blood, Heihachi seeks his blood in order to create an "ultimate life form".
-One day, a squadron of Tekken Force soldiers search an ancient temple located in Mexico under the premise of an excavation project.
-Soon after arriving there, Heihachi learns that they were obliterated by Ogre.
-Heihachi, having captured a brief glimpse of Ogre before its immediate disappearance, seeks to capture Ogre in the hopes of harnessing its immense fighting power for his own personal gain.
-Soon after, various known martial artists end up dead, attacked, or missing from all over the world, with Ogre behind all of it.
+One day, a squadron of Tekken Force soldiers searched an ancient temple located in Mexico under the premise of an excavation project.
+Soon after arriving there, Heihachi learns that they were obliterated by a mysterious and malevolent creature known as Ogre.
+Having captured a brief glimpse of Ogre before his immediate disappearance, Heihachi seeks to capture Ogre in the hopes of harnessing his immense fighting power for his own personal gain.
+Soon after, Nina Williams was awakened from Dr. Bosconovitch's cold-sleep machine.
+Various known martial artists end up dead, attacked, or missing from all over the world, with Ogre behind all of it.

 Jun Kazama has been living a quiet life in Yakushima with her young son, Jin Kazama, fathered during the events of the previous tournament by Heihachi's son, Kazuya Mishima.
-However, their peaceful life is disrupted when Jun begins to sense Ogre's encroaching presence and knowing that she is now a target, instructs Jin to seek Heihachi if anything happens.
-Sometime after Jin's fifteenth birthday, Ogre attacks.
+However, their peaceful life is disrupted when Jun begins to sense Ogre's encroaching presence, and knowing she is now a target, Jin is instructed to seek Heihachi if anything happens.
+Sometime after Jin's 15th birthday, Ogre attacks.
 Against Jun's wishes, Jin valiantly tries to fight Ogre off, but Ogre knocks him unconscious.
 When Jin awakens, he finds that the ground surrounding his house has been burnt and his mother is missing and most likely dead.
 Driven by revenge, Jin is confronted by the Devil, which brands Jin's left arm and possesses him.
-Jin goes to his grandfather, Heihachi, explaining his situation and begging him for training to become strong enough to face Ogre.
+Jin goes to his grandfather, Heihachi, and explains his situation to him, begging him for training to become strong enough to face Ogre.
 Heihachi accepts and takes Jin under his wing, as well as sending him to Mishima High School where Jin meets a classmate named Ling Xiaoyu and her pet Panda.
 He also met Hwoarang during a street fight in which they fought to a draw, leading to a persistent rivalry.

-Four years later, Jin masters the Mishima karate style.
-On Jin's nineteenth birthday, Heihachi announces the King of Iron Fist Tournament 3, and Jin himself prepares for his upcoming battle, having no idea that his grandfather is secretly using him, Xiaoyu, and the rest of the competitors as bait in order to lure Ogre out into the open.
+4 years later, Jin masters the Mishima karate style.
+On Jin's 19th birthday, Heihachi announces the King of Iron Fist Tournament 3, and Jin himself prepares for his upcoming battle, having no idea that his grandfather is secretly using him, Xiaoyu, Hwoarang, and the rest of the competitors as bait to lure Ogre out into the open.